Our policy is based on the belief that a school uniform:

 PE Kit in Reception to Year 6:

-On children’s PE days, children in all year groups are required to wear their new Goldsmith PE t-shirt (Orange - Y1-6 or Black - Reception) and black or grey joggers, not jeans, leggings or other types of trousers (both items available at all major supermarkets).
+On children’s PE days, children in all year groups are required to wear their Goldsmith PE t-shirt (Black - YR-6) and black or grey joggers, not jeans, leggings or other types of trousers (both items available at all major supermarkets).
 In the summer months, children may wear black or grey shorts.
 Trainers or black plimsolls (pumps) must be worn for PE; no other footwear is permitted.
 PE kit is important and children who do not wear the appropriate kit will be asked to get changed into a school kit, where available.
 Not wearing the correct PE uniform can be embarrassing and upsetting for the child; something we wish to avoid.

 Pupils will be expected to change for PE and must wear pumps for indoor PE in the hall.
 If pupils do not have a PE kit in school they will not be allowed to participate directly in the lesson, but will be involved in other ways.